 Here are two examples of a teacher resume summary statement to help get you thinking about what to include:

-Teacher with 10 years' experience providing an innovative, stimulating learning environment for children.
-Proven success increasing standardized test scores in high-risk classroom.
+- Teacher with 10 years’ experience providing an innovative, stimulating learning environment for children.
+Proven success increasing standardized test scores in high-risk classrooms.
 Teacher of the Year recipient.

 As you are writing a resume summary statement, you may want to check out the tips at LiveCareer; they can provide help with writing a perfect resume summary statement and developing a quality resume in general.